Immigration to South Africa: Attacks on Immigrants

 In 2015, there was another wave of violence against foreigners in Johannesburg and other places, which caused panic and despair in neighbouring Zimbabwe.

 On 23–27 March 2019 groups armed with machetes broke into the homes of migrants in Durban.
 At least six people were killed, several were wounded and their homes were looted.
 At least 300 Malawi migrants were forced to leave the country.
 In separate attacks, foreign truck drivers were forced out of their vehicles and were attacked with knives.
 On 2 April 2019, another group of migrants in Durban was attacked and forced to flee their homes.
 The escalating violence added tension to the upcoming 2019 South African general election.

 There have been several incidents of police brutality and high arrest rates targeting foreign-born residents.

 Among the victims of trafficking which occurred in South Africa between 2002 and 2017, 70.4% were women and 13.2% were children.

+Xenophobic violence against foreign nationals has continued beyond the major outbreaks of 2008 and 2015.
+Further waves of anti-immigrant violence and intimidation occurred in 2019 and during the early 2020s, including campaigns associated with groups such as Operation Dudula and March and March.
+In 2026, renewed anti-immigrant protests and vigilante activity resulted in deaths, displacement of migrants, and repatriation efforts by several African governments.
+Human Rights Watch, Reuters and other sources reported attacks on foreign nationals, while thousands of migrants sought refuge in temporary shelters amid fears of further violence.